SvitlanaKo/documentation/dev_guide/extend_and_customize/how_to_create_and_customize_application_menu.rst

     single: Menu; Create an Application Menu
     single: Menu; Extend an Application Menu

-How to create and customize application menu
+How to Create and Customize Application Menu
 ============================================

 *Used application: OroCRM 1.7*